-1. Member States shall require institutions, in a manner that is appropriate to their size and internal organisation, as well as to the nature, scale and complexity of their activities, institutions to carry out their own a risk assessment and to produce a risk evaluation for pensions in order to document that assessment.
+1. Member States shall require institutions, in a manner that is appropriate to their size and internal organisation, as well as to the nature, scale and complexity of their activities, to carry out a risk assessment and to produce a risk evaluation for pensions in order to document that assessment.

-The risk evaluation for pensions shall be performed at least every three years.
-It shall be performed or without delay following any significant change in the risk profile of the institution or of the pension scheme.
-Where there is a significant change in the risk profile a pension scheme the risk evaluation for pensions may be performed only with regard to the risks and activities that are related to that pension scheme.
+The risk evaluation for pensions shall be performed at least every three years or without delay following any significant change in the risk profile of the institution or of the pension scheme operated by the institution.
+Where there is a significant change in the risk profile of a pension scheme the risk evaluation for pensions may be performed only with regard to the risks and activities that are related to that pension scheme.

 - 1a.
 Member States shall require that the competent authority, having regard to the size and internal organisation of the institution as well as to the nature, scale and complexity of the activities of the institutions concerned, shall lay down detailed rules specifying the format, layout, structure, sequencing and information to be included in the risk evaluation for pensions. - 2.
-Where applicable, Tthe risk evaluation for pensions shall include the following evaluations: - (a-2) a description of how the own risk assessment is performed, internally documented and reviewed; - (a-1) a description of how the own risk assessment is integrated into the management process and into the decision-making process of the institution; - (a) an assessment of the effectiveness of the risk management function of the institution key functions, including where outcourced or subsequently reoutsourced, in particular: - (i) information on the institution's risk management strategies, objectives, processes and reporting procedures for each category of risk; - (ii) information on significant risks that the institution is exposed to over the life-time of its pensions obligations; - (iii) information on how the institution fulfils its obligation to invest its assets in accordance with the applicable provisions; - (aa) an assessment of the-activities undertaken following information regarding the by the internal control function in each of its areas of responsibility of the institution: - (i) information on the key procedures that the internal control function includes: - (ii) information on the activities performed in accordance with Article 26a during the reporting period; - (iii) information on the institution's compliance policy prepared pursuant to Article 26a(2) of this Directive, the process for reviewing that policy, the frequency of review and any significant changes to that policy during the reporting period;
+Where applicable, the risk evaluation for pensions shall include the following evaluations: - (a-1) a description of how the own risk assessment is integrated into the management process and into the decision-making process of the institution; - (a) an assessment of the effectiveness of the risk management function of the institution including in particular: - (i) the institution's risk management strategies, objectives, processes and reporting procedures for each category of risk; - (ii) deleted - (iii) how the institution fulfils its obligation to invest its assets in accordance with the applicable provisions;

-- (ab) an assessment of the following information regarding activities undertaken by the internal audit function of the institution in each of its areas of responsibility during the reporting period; - (i) a description of internal audits performed during the reporting period, with a summary of the material findings and recommendations reported to the institution's administrative, management or supervisory body, and any action taken with respect to these findings and recommendations; - (ii) a description of the institution's internal audit policy, the process for reviewing that policy, the frequency of review and any significant changes to that policy during the reporting period; - (iii) a description of the institution's audit plan, including future internal audits and the rationale for these future audits; - (ac) an assessment overview of the activities undertaken by the actuarial function in each of its areas of responsibility during the reporting period; - (ad) how the institution prevents conflicts of interests with the sponsoring undertaking, in case the institution outsources key functions to the sponsoring undertaking according to Article 25(3) any other material information regarding the effectiveness of the key functions of the institution; - (ae) an assessment of the effectiveness of the activity undertaken by the depositary during the reporting period, where applicable; - (af) an assessment of the effectiveness of the service provider deputed to to the payments of benefits at-retirement activities, where applicable; - (b) an assessment of the overall funding needs of the institution in accordance with Article 15 and national law, including a description of the recovery plan where applicable; - (c) deleted - (d) where a margin for adverse deviation is calculated in accordance with Article 14(4), a description of this margin for adverse deviation, including the methods and assumption used in its calculation, the types of expected risks covered, how these are taken into account, the valuation methodologies, and the funding objectives, policies and processes, including the methods and assumptions used in its calculation, the types of expected risks covered, how these are taken into account, the valuation methodologies, and the funding objectives, policies and processes;
+- (aa) an assessment of the effectiveness of the activities undertaken by the internal control function in each of its areas of responsibility of the institution during the reporting period: - (i) deleted - (ii) deleted - (iii) deleted - (ab) an assessment of the effectiveness of the activities undertaken by the internal audit function of the institution in each of its areas of responsibility during the reporting period; - (i) deleted - (ii) deleted - (iii) deleted - (ac) an assessment of the effectiveness of the activities undertaken by the actuarial function in each of its areas of responsibility during the reporting period; - (ad) how the institution prevents conflicts of interests with the sponsoring undertaking, in case the institution outsources key functions to the sponsoring undertaking according to Article 25(3); - (ae) an assessment of the effectiveness of the activity undertaken by the depositary during the reporting period, where applicable; - (af) an assessment of the effectiveness of the service provider deputed to to the payments of benefits; - (b) an assessment of the overall funding solvency needs of the institution in accordance with national law, including a description of the recovery plan where applicable; - (c) deleted - (d) where a margin for adverse deviation is calculated in accordance with Article 14(4), a description of this margin for adverse deviation;